-Disclaimer: This information is subject to change based on the evolving COVID-19 guidance from the City of Berkeley and Alameda County.
-Please refer to the City of Berkeley website for up-to-date information.
+Disclaimer: This information is subject to change based on the evolving COVID-19 guidance from the City of Berkeley, Alameda County, and the State of California.
+Please refer to the City of Berkeley website and COVID19.CA.GOV for up-to-date information.

 According to the current order of the Health Officer of the County of Alameda, the following businesses are considered "essential businesses" and are therefore open:

 Many restaurants in Berkeley are open for take-out!

 Most branches are operating on reduced hours or by appointment.
 Check their website for updates.

 Hardware stores sell tools and other equipment for home improvement.